Jarred-Sumner/Email2Face/README.md

 ## Using it

-Start off by adding it to your Gemfile
+Start off by adding it to your Gemfile:

 > gem 'email2face', :require => 'email2face'

-Then, we pass in the email, with the Facebook account
+Then, we pass in the email, with the Facebook account in a hash:

-> Email2Face.face("jarred.sumner@facebook.com", { :username => "my.fake.facebook@example.com", :password => "123456" })
+> Email2Face.face("the.email.i.use.to.sign.into.facebook@example.com", { :username => "my.fake.facebook@example.com", :password => "123456" })

 You only need to pass in the fake Facebook the first time you run it.
 Afterwards, it'll store the account details.